HCY-Group/BESFEM/BESFEM/README.md

 ## Things to Consider for Code Review
 - Other ways to organize the code into classes?
-- Somewhere I am doing unnecessary calculations because OOP is MUCH slower than the non-OOP version.
-- Memory management with pointers: unique vs shared?
-- Ideas on handling boundary conditions for different geometries (where should the user specify?)
+- Thoughts on boundary conditions class?
-- Concentrations Base currently inherits SolverSteps, should this just be usage rather than inheritance?
 - How should users make changes?
 Through terminal command lines, editing Constant.cpp file, GUI?
 - Best way to switch particle concentration between diffusion and Cahn-Hilliard?
+Right now, the anode uses Cahn-Hilliard